minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

    minio_cluster_capacity_usable_free_bytes{job="minio-job"}[5m]

-See :ref:`minio-metrics-and-alerts-available-metrics` for a complete list of published metrics.
+See :ref:`minio-metrics-and-alerts` for information about metrics.

-4) Configure an Alert Rule using MinIO Metrics
+1) Configure an Alert Rule using MinIO Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must configure :prometheus-docs:`Alert Rules <prometheus/latest/configuration/alerting_rules/>` on the Prometheus deployment to trigger alerts based on collected MinIO metrics.